 The Direct Dispute Rule gives consumers the power to dispute directly with the furnishers of the information in their credit reports rather than disputing only with the credit bureaus.
 Formerly, the furnisher of information to the credit bureaus were only required to respond directly to the credit bureaus after the consumer submitted a credit dispute.

 The Direct Dispute Rule requires furnishers of information to respond to disputes submitted to them by the consumer.
-The new rules require the furnisher to conduct an investigation of consumer disputes regarding the accuracy of the information provided by that furnisher to the credit bureaus.
+Furnishers of information must conduct an investigation of consumer disputes regarding the accuracy of the information provided by that furnisher to the credit bureaus.
 The rule also forces the furnisher of information to review all documentation and proof the consumer submits along with their dispute.

 Disputes should be submitted directly to the address the furnisher has provided in the consumer’s credit file, unless the furnisher has not provided an address.
 In the case, the furnisher has not provided an address, the consumer can submit the dispute to any address of the furnisher.

 The furnisher will have 30 days to conduct an investigation, just as the credit bureaus.
 No longer will the credit bureaus and furnisher be able to solely rely upon the E-Oscar method of handling disputes where most credit disputes are reduced to a numerical code through an automated electronic dispute system.
 With the E-Oscar automated system a consumer may submit documentation and proof along with a dispute and it is never reviewed or forwarded to the furnisher of information.

 Accuracy and Integrity Rule

 The accuracy of the information the furnisher provides to the consumer reporting agency must reflect the terms of liability of the account, the consumer’s performance regarding the account and whether or not information identifies the appropriate consumer.
 The rule encourages creditors to supply correct and accurate information of a consumer’s borrowing history to the credit bureaus.
 Essentially that means correct amounts, dates and payment history.

 The integrity of the information provided by the furnisher must be substantiated by the furnisher’s records and furnished in a way which minimizes the likelihood the information could be incorrectly reflected in a consumer’s credit report.

-Previously consumers could dispute information directly with the creditors; however, the creditor or furnisher of information was under no requirement to respond.
+Previously consumers could dispute information directly with the creditors, however the creditor or furnisher of information was under no requirement to respond.
 Now, under the new law, original creditors must respond within 30 days just like the credit bureaus.
 The original creditor must investigate, not verify a dispute.

 The chances an original creditor has maintained your records after 18 months of a charge-off, inactivity or closure is highly unlikely.
 This can work to your advantage as the original creditor may not be able to back up their negative reporting, such as late payments, of an account.